Forest Hills Neighborhood Clubhouse

 | Additional Fees|

-Visit the Facility Rental page for more information on rental procedures and frequently asked questions.
+Visit the Facility Rental page for more information on rental procedures, rules for the use/sale of alcohol, and frequently asked questions.

 What is now the Forest Hills neighborhood was created out of the farmland along Third Fork Creek in the 1920s by businessman James O. Cob and Fuller Glass, founders of the New Hope Realty Company.
 Its curving streets, large trees, and spacious lots were designated to appeal to the number of professionals in Durham who wanted to move out of the city and could afford this prestigious new neighborhood.
 For the area of the creek's flood plain, they laid out a nine-hole golf course, clubhouse, and pool.